Increasing the acquisition of hybrid and remote workers with a landing page redesign

 What I'll bring with me to future projects…

-Designing in different contexts: I learned about the importance of adapting to the context.
-Because this was a startup with little time and resources, I didn't get to test and do as many iterations as I would've liked.
+Adapting to different contexts: Because this was a startup with little time and resources, I didn't get to test and do as many iterations as I would've liked.
 I learned to fall back on tried and tested design principles when making decisions if I didn't have the resources to test with users.
-I would've liked to make the website more "fancy," but given their constraints, I decided to keep it simple, focusing on clear copy and information architecture.

-Design system: As this was one on my earlier design projects, looking back on it, I could've done a better job of documenting my design decisions, creating clear annotations for components.
-If I were to do this again, my handoff document would be more descriptive, and I would've asked up front what they needed in order to effectively implement changes.
+Design system: As this was one on my earlier design projects, looking back on it, I could've done a better job of documenting my design decisions and creating clear annotations for components.
+If I were to do this again, I would've asked for more clarity about what they needed in order to effectively implement the design changes.